akazachk/vpc/README.md

 If the first argument to `run_experiments.sh` is not an instance, it needs to be a file with extension `.instances` or `.batch`.
 The former is for a set of instances that should be run one-by-one, and the latter is for sets of instances that should be run in parallel.
-The first line of either format must be the folder name in which you wish that output is sent within the `results` directory.
-For `.instances` files, the subsequent lines must be _relative_ paths to instances, relative to the directory `data/instances`, such as `original/miplib2/bm23` (the extension can be left out from each line).
+For `.instances` files, the lines must be _relative_ paths to instances, relative to the directory `data/instances`, such as `original/miplib2/bm23` (the extension can be left out from each line).
 For `.batch` files, a new batch is indicated by a line that ends with a forward slash, e.g., `batchname/`.
 Under each batch, instances should be indicated with relative paths just as in `.instances` files.
 For examples, see `scripts/test.instances` and `scripts/test.batch`.